hci-lab-um/heuristics-for-test-tool-design/How-To/Case_Studies/About-the-Case-Studies.md

 <details><summary> Click here for case study 5 short précis </summary>

 This case study examined the application of twelve tool evaluation heuristics by a testing consultant planning advice on test automation tooling strategy for an enterprise-level organisation with approximately 5,000 engineers.
-The study took place between June and August 2024, using version 1.2 of the heuristics.
+The study took place between June and August 2024.

 The consultant used the heuristics to challenge their thinking while planning for a significant organisational restructure that shifted testing from a specialised role to an activity performed by all engineers.
 The heuristics were assessed against the consultant's existing internalised practice, revealing substantial alignment while surfacing new perspectives.